Farrier Program: Available Courses

 Due to limited facilities, only 3 applicants may be accepted for each 16-week program.
 There is no waiting list.
 If the applicant is not accepted, the applicant may reapply.

-Accommodations and transportation are the responsibility of the student.
+Accommodations and transportation are the responsibility of the participant.

-Pokorney Scholarships for Farrier Students - Fall courses only
+Pokorney Scholarships for Farrier participants - Fall courses only

-In memory of Doug Pokorney, an endowed fund to benefit participants in the General Farrier Short Course has been established, providing full tuition for one student for one course.
+In memory of Doug Pokorney, an endowed fund to benefit participants in the General Farrier Short Course has been established, providing full program fees support for one participant for one course.
 After serving in the U.S. Navy, Doug shod horses for over 40 years specializing in Morgan and Arabian Show horses.

-Students applying for the fall 16-week General Farrier Short Course may submit an application for the Douglas J. Pokorney Farrier Student Fund.
-To be eligible for the Fund, students must submit their application and financial requirements by June 1 for the fall 16-week course.
-Students applying for the scholarship should include a written explanation indicating why the applicant wishes to take the course, experience with horses, equine foot care and the farrier trade and hopes for using this knowledge in the future.
+Participants applying for the fall 16-week General Farrier Short Course may submit an application for the Douglas J. Pokorney Farrier participant Fund.
+To be eligible for the Fund, participants must submit their application and financial requirements by June 1 for the fall 16-week course. participants applying for the scholarship should include a written explanation indicating why the applicant wishes to take the course, experience with horses, equine foot care and the farrier trade and hopes for using this knowledge in the future.

-A determination of financial need for all applicants admitted to the program will be made by the Director of Veterinary Student Aid (or the equivalent position) based on the cost of the course minus the family contribution available.
+A determination of financial need for all applicants admitted to the program will be made by the Director of Veterinary Financial Aid (or the equivalent position) and Conrell University Hospital for Animals (CUHA) leadership based on the cost of the course minus the family contribution available.
 The recipient will be notified by the committee.
 Only one award will be given per year in the fall term.

 Preference will be given to an applicant who demonstrates financial need, then to any applicant who has served in the armed forces.
 Female applicants are encouraged to apply.